Version 6.x include the LAV filters by nevcairiel.

 Concerning S/PDIF, digital, optical and HDMI: The administrator and a regular user are different users and each must setup the Audio TAB.
 At no time should anyone have a need to click the leftside of the Audio TAB manually; it uses system detection.

-The following quotations from a Microsoft Representative with vast multimedia experience.
+quotations are from a person with vast multimedia experience.

 Feb.
 19, 2014 - "I'd suspect that if I put it to the test I'd find that K-Lite, for example, had done more damage (as measured by crash reports) than some notable percentage of actual outright malware."